ixofoundation/genesis/pandora-3/README.md

      -  Sets required environmental variables for Golang.
      - Clones the ixo-cosmos repo at the specific commit of pandora-3, <TODO>.
      - Creates the directories required for the ixo node configurations and blockchain data.
-     - Installs the IXO blockchain daemon and CLI tool
+     - Installs the IXO blockchain daemon
      - Configures the node to use pandora-3's genesis file.
      - Creates and an enables a systemd service with which the IXO node daemon will be run.